 Many radio stations develop a mobile app, only to let it languish in the app stores.
-Once you’ve got a mobile app, develop a plan to tell your listeners about it.
-You have a number of tools at your disposal: live on-air mentions, sweepers and recorded promos, your website, your email database, social media, signage at on-site events, etc. You should even promote it on the side of the station van!
+Once you've got a mobile app, develop a plan to tell your listeners about it.
+You have a number of tools at your disposal: live on-air mentions, sweepers and recorded promos, your website, your email database, social media, QR codes on signage at on-site events, paid ads in the app stores, etc. You should even promote it on the side of the station van!

 Occasionally, we hear radio broadcasters object, worrying that if fans listen to the station through a mobile app, the station might lose a PPM meter.
 While there is this risk, we think it misses the larger picture.
 These days, people expect to consume media when they want, where they want, and on whatever device they want.
 It's important for radio stations to make their content available on as many platforms as possible.

 7. They Don't Monitor the Analytics on a Regular Basis

 You would never put a radio station on the air and then ignore the ratings.
 Yet many stations build an app but never look at the analytics to see how it's performing.
 Set aside a regular time, such as your Weekly Web Meeting, for your staff to review your app analytics as a group.
 Pay attention to how many downloads the app gets, the reviews it is receiving in the app stores, and any data points related to the goals of your digital strategy.